Know Your Flood Zones

 Looking across Houston, you could be forgiven for thinking it a flat plane.
 Hurricane Harvey demonstrated how important even slight changes in elevation can be.
-The City of Houston maintains an elevation map for the city.
+The National Map (USGS) maintains an elevation mapping tool for the city.
 With this map, predicting where water will flow (to the lowest point) in a rainstorm can aid in predicting potential flood zones.
 The higher the elevation, the less-likely flood waters are to fill the area.
 This map also displays historical data, meaning buyers can view the impacts of Hurricane Harvey to predict which areas may be prone to more flooding, in the future.

 Review Recent Rainfall: